RIIPCM/PerfMC/README.md

 **Parameters:**
 - `filePath`: Path to the matrix file in csv, separatted by semicolon.
 If None, auto-generated matrices are used.
 - `loops`: Number of matrices to generate.
 Default is 1,000,000.
-- `a12, a13, ...`: Values of selected indices above the diagonal.
+- `a12, a13, ...`: Values of selected elements a[ i,j ] above the diagonal.
 If set to None, it auto-generates random indices from the Saaty scale.
   - for 10x10, indices with 10 are written as 'A'

 **Example of matrice indices for 5x5**